Michael-lammens/NetworkSimulation/README.md

 Intro:

   Soon to be:
-    - (Mostly)Portable tool that people can use to visualize their headless networking algorithms
+    - (Mostly) Portable tool to visualize headless networking processes in real time.
+Adjustable args, concurrent client connections + shared graph.
+    - Split test different algorithms on the same graph

     Why i'm building it:
     In building a Vegas simulation I wanted to visualize my program in its real real time running state.
 For this I didnt want a single use, coupled GUI.
 I also didnt want to